influxdata/docs-v2/content/influxdb/v2.0/write-data/developer-tools/csv.md

 ```

 {{% note %}}
-#### Required columns
+#### Required annotations and columns
-To write data to InfluxDB with Flux, data must include the following columns:
+To write CSV data to InfluxDB with Flux, ALL of the following annotations and columns must be present.
+Required annotations:

+- `datatype`
+- `group`
+- `default`

+See [annotations](/influxdb/cloud/reference/syntax/annotated-csv/#annotations) for more information.
+With Flux, there must also be a comma between the annotation name and the annotation values (this differs from the `influx write` command).
+An example of valid Flux syntax can be found [here](/influxdb/cloud/reference/syntax/annotated-csv/#annotated-csv-in-flux).

+Required columns:

 - `_time`
 - `_measurement`